ch0min/ola3-4-trailer-rental-system/README.md

 - **Company Partnerships**: Manages agreements with the companies offering trailer parking space.

 ### Bounded Context Diagram
 This diagram shows the different bounded contexts and their relationships.
+This is an exampel of a more complete system with payment and partners.

 ![image](docs/models/bcd.png)